DOV-Vlaanderen/saga-watem/docs/description.md

 - $C$: crop management factor (-, $$\in [0,1]$$)
 - $P$: erosion control factor (-, $$\in [0,1]$$)

-In SAGA-WaTEM, an adjusted formula is used to compensate for:
+In SAGA-WaTEM, additional parameters can be set:

 - Very high RUSLE-values: values above 150 are set equal to 150, this value can be adapted in the code.